rapidsai/deployment/source/guides/scheduler-gpu-optimization.md

-# GPU optimization for the Dask scheduler
+# GPU optimization for the Dask scheduler on Kubernetes

 An optimization users can make while deploying Dask clusters is to ensure that the scheduler is placed on a node with a less powerful GPU to reduce overall cost.
 [This previous guide](https://docs.rapids.ai/deployment/stable/guides/scheduler-gpu-requirements/) explains why the scheduler needs access to the same environment as the workers, as there are a few edge cases where the scheduler does serialize data and unpickles high-level graphs.